 But before you dive into a search for a suitable title, keep in mind the following:

 1) Business Models: OA journals employ a variety of business models to cover their production costs, one of which involves charging a fee for an accepted article to be published (also referred to as an "Article Processing Charge," or APC).
 Because the bill for the fee usually goes to the submitting author, this model has also become known as "author pays."
 In reality, it is the author's funder or employer who ends up footing the bill!
-That said, of the journals listed in the a/m DOAJ, less than 10% charge publication fees.
+That said, of the journals listed in the a/m DOAJ, most do not charge publication fees.

 2) Quality: OA journals vary in quality, just like traditionally-published journals.
 But the relative ease of launching online journals and the lure of APCs have attracted some less-than-reputable publishers to the open access scene.
 So here are a few resources to help assess a journal's credentials:

-- Search for a title in DOAJ (this blog post describes the process the directory is undertaking to weed out so-called "predatory journals");
+- Search for a title in DOAJ (this blog post describes the process the directory undertook to weed out so-called "predatory journals");

 - Use the criteria highlighted in this blog post to perform your own evaluation of an individual OA journal or publisher.